How Restoring Function Changes Everything

 Fat Is Biology, Not Just Storage

 This is why fat loss cannot be reduced to calories alone.
-Fat loss is a result of restored signalling and restored energy handling.
+Fat loss is the result of restored signalling and restored energy handling.
 The body will not release fat reliably until it believes it is safe to do so.

 What Actually Drives Weight Gain